uburuntu/uburuntu.github.io/index.md

 ## About me

-- I've been programming for over 8 years
 - started my career with C++ and Python
 - open-source contributor
 - making things on Raspberry Pi 3 and Jetson Nano as a hobby